 Asparagus can be green, purple or white

 No matter what the colour they are all the same plant.
 On the continent most of the asparagus you’ll find it white – its grown under the soil and is much fatter and fibrous than green asparagus.
 Common varieties of asparagus in the UK are Mondeo, Backlim and Ginjlim.

 There’s an art to tying asparagus

 A special auction is held at the Fleece at Bretforton each year when around a thousand people cram into the 14th-century courtyard to bid for “rounds of grass”.
-The sale highlight is a “hundred” of asparagus (in fact 120 spears).
+The sale highlight is a “hundred” (in fact 120 spears).
 Tying these is a real art and few people still have the skill.
 They are tied in withy stems (willow stalks) which have been made supple by being buried underground over the winter, then stripped to make twine to tie the spears.
 I had the opportunity to see how individual bunches are tied.

 This year MEP Anthea McIntyre hosted a visit to the European Parliament by growers and aficionados from the Vale of Evesham in Worcestershire.
 Accompanied by mascot Gus the Asparagus Man as well as St George, the delegation delivered asparagus to the EU to celebrate and say “thank you” for the granting of EU Protected Geographical Indication (PGI) status.
 Later, the parliament’s chef prepared the asparagus for lucky MSPs to eat.